JUGGHM/PENet_ICRA2021/README.md

 This repo is the PyTorch implementation of our paper to appear in ICRA2021 on ["Towards Precise and Efficient Image Guided Depth Completion"](https://arxiv.org/pdf/.pdf), developed by
 Mu Hu, Shuling Wang, Bin Li, Shiyu Ning, Li Fan, and [Xiaojin Gong](https://person.zju.edu.cn/en/gongxj) at Zhejiang University and Huawei Shanghai.

+The proposed full model ranks 1st in the KITTI depth completion online leaderboard at the time of submission.
+It also infers much faster than most of the top ranked methods.

 Our network is trained with the KITTI dataset alone, without pretraining on Cityscapes or other similar driving dataset (either synthetic or real).

+The original code framework is rendered from ["Self-supervised Sparse-to-Dense:  Self-supervised Depth Completion from LiDAR and Monocular Camera"](https://github.com/fangchangma/self-supervised-depth-completion).
+It is developed by [Fangchang Ma](http://www.mit.edu/~fcma/), Guilherme Venturelli Cavalheiro, and [Sertac Karaman](http://karaman.mit.edu/) at MIT.

+The part of CoordConv is rendered from ["An intriguing failing of convolutional neural networks and the CoordConv"](https://github.com/mkocabas/CoordConv-pytorch).

 ## A Strong Two-branch Backbone